A Mighty Girl's top picks of the best new biographies for children and teens about incredible women from around the world.

 As the Nazi regime rose — and people began to suspect its aims — one program, the Kindertransport, brought 10,000 children into the United Kingdom for safety.
 Lisa Jura was a 14-year-old musical prodigy whose parents were offered the chance to send one of their three children; they chose her.
 In a home for refugee children she yearned for her family, but her music offered hope to both her and many around her in the midst of the war.
 This young readers adaptation of the biography for teens and adults, The Children of Willesden Lane: Beyond the Kindertransport: A Memoir of Music, Love, and Survival, captures both the pain caused by the war and the power of music to lift everyone up.

 In the early days of the space program, segregation was still the law, and most people thought that girls didn't belong in science.
-But at NASA, female African-American mathematicians challenged both gender and racial barriers: these "colored computers" calculated the launch trajectories for America's rockets and satellites, and eventually, even for the first crewed space flights.
+But at NASA, female African-American mathematicians challenged both gender and racial barriers: these "human computers" calculated the launch trajectories for America's rockets and satellites, and eventually, even for the first crewed space flights.
 In this narrative nonfiction book, young readers learn about these dedicated women, and then get a look at how women working at NASA today feel about their place in the space agency.
-For more information about these groundbreaking women, check out Hidden Figures: The True Story of Four Black Women and the Space Race for ages 5 to 9, and the Hidden Figures Young Readers Edition for ages 8 to 13.

 The wife of Martin Luther King Jr., Coretta Scott King was a civil rights leader in her own right, playing a prominent role in the African American struggle for racial equality in the 1960s.
 She joined the NAACP while she was still in college, and it was her determination and courage that allowed her to stay strong while her family was threatened by those who would silence their voices.
 From her childhood in Alabama, to her leadership of the Civil Rights Movement after her husband was assassinated, and to her advocacy for women's rights, LGBTQ rights, and world peace, this book from the accessible Who Was? biography series provides a compelling portrait of this smart and dedicated woman.
 For more resources about this often-overlooked leader, visit our Coretta Scott King Collection.